dorkodu/sage/walkthrough.md

 #### Why not GraphQL?

--   **Adding a query language –and its whole runtime for parsing, validating and executing it– is overkill.** Why add a new language while there are common formats which can be used for queries and responses?
-Nowadays developers often write queries programmaticly–not as a string–with helper tools, such as query builders.
-Most common example is SQL, and also many NoSQL databases provide developer friendly APIs .
-In Sage, you
+-   **Adding a query language –and its whole runtime for parsing, validating and executing it– is overkill.** Nowadays developers often write queries programmaticly–not as a string–with helper tools, such as query builders.
+Most common example is SQL, and also many NoSQL databases provide developer friendly APIs.
+Why add a new language while there are common formats which can be used for queries and responses?

 -   **Not a good fit for modeling real world data.** Real world data is not for feeding view hierarchies.
 Data must be expressed and modeled as it is in the real world.
 GraphQL does not do this naturally, even if we know that it is very suitable for using it with alongside a front-end view library, like React or Vue.